 - Can your husband find a higher paying job?

-- Is there a side-hustle that you or you and your kids could do from home?
+- Is there a retail arbitrage hustle or other side-hustle that you or you and your kids could do from home?

 - Do you need to look into less expensive housing in a different part of town?